 - system, the City should work with the county and the state to identify potential adverse effects upon ground water resources. - A7: The City shall reassess the relationship between Land Use and Capital Facilities Elements as part of the annual plan amendment cycle.
-With regards to capital facilities, the City should reassess the land use element if probable funding falls short of meeting existing needs and to ensure that the land use element, capital facilities plan element, and financing plan within the capital facilities plan element are coordinated and consistent.
+With regards to capital facilities, the City should reassess the land use element if probable funding falls short of meeting existing needs and to ensure that the land use element, CFP element, and financing plan within the CFP element are coordinated and consistent.